 Upon graduation, Rob clerked for a leading national insurance company, where he focused on workers compensation and toxic tort appellate defense.
-Having worked for both small and large firms throughout the region, Rob has handled hundreds of criminal, municipal, and family matters.
-Now that he has gone into business for himself, he is dedicated to providing a high-level of personalized service to clients from all walks of life.
+Having worked for both small and large firms throughout the region, Rob has handled hundreds of civil, family and criminal suits throughout the state, with a special focus on complex divorce and consumer fraud matters.

 Rob's greatest passion is courtroom litigation.
 He's an ardent student of the famous civil rights attorney, Michael Tigar, and an afficionado of the “Chapter Method” of cross-examination pioneered by Pozner & Dodd.
-Rob is a member of the New Jersey State Bar Association, Vice-President of the Gibbsboro-Voorhees Lions Club and serves on the Board of Directors for the Haddonfield Kiwanis Club.
+Rob is a member of the New Jersey State Bar Association, Haddon Township Environmental Commission, Former Vice-President of the Gibbsboro-Voorhees Lions Club, and former member of the Board of Directors of the Haddonfield Kiwanis Club.

 Rob is an avid fisherman and enjoys exploring the great outdoors through hiking and kayaking.
-He has a brown belt in Taekwondo, and is an entry-level student of Brazilian Jiu Jitsu.
-He currently lives in Voorhees, NJ with his wife, a cancer research scientist at the University of Pennsylvania.
+He has a brown belt in Chun Kuk Do, and is an entry-level student of Brazilian Jiu Jitsu.
+He currently lives in Haddon Township, N.J. with his wife, a cancer research scientist at the University of Pennsylvania.